Food Systems

 What can you do to change the industry?

-Billions of animals endure cruel conditions on factory farms every year.
-As long as there is a demand for cheap meat, dairy, and eggs, factory farming will continue to dominate the rural landscape of countries around the world.
+Billions of animals endure industrial conditions each year.
+As long as demand persists for cheap meat, dairy, and eggs, factory farming will remain dominant.